Search by Keyword

 Apparently the use of this device was shelved for the day, the effect not being used until George’s “Think For Yourself” was recorded two years later.
 Still wanting to try something new, George Harrison asked engineer Norman Smith, “Can we have a compressor on this guitar?
 We might try to get a sort of organ sound.”
 What they came up with was the use of amplifier tremolo on John’s guitar, which provided a rhythmic fluctuation of volume.
 As stated in Andy Babiuk’s book “Beatles Gear,” “This was the group’s first evident use in the studio of an electronic effect on the guitar sound, and thus marked the start of a search for unusual sounds and heralded the group’s role as studio experimenters in coming years.”

-With the two-track tape being re-recorded onto another two-track machine, The Beatles all simultaneously overdubed different elements, six attempts at this overdub recording being made.
-George double-tracked his lead vocal, Paul played claves, John played tambourine and Ringo played an Arabian bongo, all of these precussive instruments being found when they raided the EMI closet.
+With this two-track tape being re-recorded onto another two-track machine, each Beatle simultaneously overdubs different elements, six attempts at this overdub recording being made.
+George double-tracked his lead vocal, Paul played claves, John played tambourine and Ringo played an Arabian bongo, all of these precussive instruments being found when they raided the EMI closet, which was located underneath the steps leading up to the control room.
 Photographic evidence of this overdub session exists, two of these pictures being included here.
 The second attempt at the overdubs, "take 15," was considered the best in the end, although they continued overdubbing through "take 19," none of those later takes being used.
 The song was deemed complete by approximately 8:30 pm.

 The mono mix was made from "take 15" on September 30th, 1963, with only George Martin and engineers Norman Smith and young Geoff Emerick in attendance.
 The stereo mix was hurriedly done on October 29th, 1963, by the same EMI staff, being joined by the mysterious engineer with the initials B.T.
 The stereo mix comprises all of the instruments panned primarily to the left channel and both of George’s lead vocal tracks panned primarily to the right, the word "four" of George's introductory count-off making it onto the released stereo version.

-Curiously, a rare stereo mix of “Don’t Bother Me” has surfaced on Canadian pressings of “Meet The Beatles!” from 1976.
-This Capitol album features an added word from George during the final verse: “…when she’s come home, until that day…DON’T…don’t come around…” Speculation has it that either a second stereo mix of the song was made back on October 29th, 1963 that didn’t splice out this vocal flub from George, or that this otherwise identical stereo mix was touched up before it went to press upon its original release.
+Curiously, a rare stereo mix of the song has surfaced on Canadian pressings of “Meet The Beatles!” from 1976.
+This Capitol album features an added word from George during the final verse: “…when she’s come home, until that day…DON’T…don’t come around…” Speculation has it that either a second stereo mix of the song was made way back on October 29th, 1963 that didn’t splice out this vocal flub from the singer, or that this otherwise identical stereo mix was touched up before it went to press upon its original release.
 Canada had never received a stereo mix of this song prior to this time, so an un-doctored stereo mix may have been sent to them from EMI especially for this release.
 In any case, this anomaly is quite interesting for Beatles enthusiasts.

 Song Structure and Style

-The song begins with a four measure instrumental introduction, during which you can very faintly hear George complaining about the song going too fast (which is indeed much faster than his countdown of the song in the earlier takes).
-We then hear the first verse begin, which is 12 measures in length, with George Harrison's double-tracked vocals to the fore.
+This song begins with a four measure instrumental introduction, during which you can very faintly hear George complaining about the song going too fast (which is indeed much faster than his countdown of the song in the earlier takes).
+We then hear the first verse begin, which is 12 measures in length, with George's double-tracked vocals to the fore.
 The eighth measure comprises a break with only George’s lead vocals being heard.
-Following the lead of many of Lennon and McCartney’s early compositions (as well as many others in pop music at that time), the title of the song is heard at the end of each verse in order to act as a hook-line to drive home the intent of the lyrics.
+Following the lead of many early Lennon / McCartney compositions (as well as many others in pop music at that time), the title of the song is heard at the end of each verse in order to act as a hook-line to drive home the intent of the lyrics.

 After a second verse, which is identical to the first apart from a different set of lyrics, we move to the bridge which is 16 measures in length.
-There is an appropriate contrast between the bridge and verses, especially regarding the melody line sung by George.
-In the bridge, we hear four labored phrases which are mostly made up of half-notes.
+There is an appropriate contrast between the bridge and verses, especially regarding the melody line sung by Harrison.
+In the bridge, we hear four labored vocal phrases that mostly consist of half-notes.
 This contrasts nicely with the faster-paced lyrical phrases of the verses.
 Also, we hear George reach up to a dramatic F# phrase starting in the ninth bar, which depicts a sadness that corresponds perfectly with the lyrics in the bridge about needing to “get her back again.”

 The final measure of the bridge appears as another break with only George’s vocals leading us into the third verse, which is also identical to the rest of the verses apart from a different set of lyrics.
 This leads to a guitar solo played over the same verse chord pattern.
 This solo is not unlike the solo spot for the song “From Me To You,” in that the melody line of the solo is based in part on the actual melody line being sung during the verses, straying slightly to show his musical prowess.
 Another similarity is that the last four measures of the solo section actually revert back to the vocals to, once again, highlight the "hook-line" title of the song.